 I cannot fathom why an institution such as Miami University would accept the quality of student as I am seeing in many of the international students.
 I know that they go through a rigorous admissions process and I am wondering where this process is failing the university, and more importantly, the student.
 Are we accepting them merely to commend ourselves on our diversity or for financial gain?
 Whatever our reason, we are setting these students up to fail.
 We are wasting their time and their money.

 Besides being a burden upon themselves and upon the educators at this institution, one must also consider the implications that significant percentages of failing or low-performing students have on the general class population.
 What I am seeing and hearing from students is that they are highly frustrated by the lack of academic ability visible in many international students in the classroom setting.

-First, the level of disengagement the international students display during class is downright disrespectful to the point of being infuriating to the
+First, the level of disengagement the international students display during class is downright disrespectful to the point of being infuriating to the non-international students.

 As a classroom leader, I have addressed the use of cellphones, laptops and talking many times and in many formats and my students have taken the matter into their own hands, as well.
 This disregard for common courtesy to the class as a whole is a major distraction for students.

 You may be asking why I, as an instructor, am not doing more to engage these students, why I am not being a stricter disciplinarian.
 Believe me, I have been trying.
 There is a point where I must make a decision as to who deserves more of my time - those students who put in the time and effort, those who come to class prepared, those who are engaged or those who I must baby every step of the way.
 I am here to do my job of helping students who want to do their job.
 I am not here to coax and prod along the students who are not capable of doing their job.